Shanghaiing: Background

 The shipping articles, or contract between the crew and the ship, from a 1786 voyage to Boston.

 Crimps flourished in port cities like London and Liverpool in England and in San Francisco, Portland, Astoria, Seattle, Savannah, and Port Townsend in the United States.
 On the West Coast of the United States, Portland eventually surpassed San Francisco for shanghaiing.
 On the East Coast of the United States, New York had the most incidents, followed by Boston, Philadelphia, and Baltimore.

 The role of crimps and the spread of the practice of shanghaiing resulted from a combination of laws, economic conditions, and the shortage of experienced sailors in England and on the American West Coast in the mid-19th century.

 First, once an American sailor signed on board a vessel for a voyage, it was illegal for him to leave the ship before the voyage's end.
 The penalty was imprisonment, the result of federal legislation enacted in 1790 (this factor was mitigated by the Maguire Act of 1895 and the White Act of 1898, and finally abolished by the Seamen's Act of 1915).

 Second, the practice was driven by a shortage of labor, particularly of skilled labor on ships on the West Coast.
 With crews abandoning ships en masse because of the California Gold Rush, a healthy body on board the ship was a boon.

-By 1886, San Francisco surpassed New Bedford, Massachusetts as the United States' leading whaling port.